frederic-perez/AmE-dictionary/data/dictionary.md

 __get set__ _v_
 __get stops__ :two::hammer:
 __get the axe__ _idiom_ To lose your job.
-__get the knack of__ _idiom_ To learn how to do something competently or well after a certain period of practice or development.
+__get the knack of__ _idiom_ :two: To learn how to do something competently or well after a certain period of practice or development.
 __get the middle finger__
 __get to the point__ _idiom_ To talk directly about the most important part or topic.
 __get your ducks in a row__ _idiom_ :two: To be well organized. _And then on top of it, I have to get my ducks in a row.._